fcrespel/k8s-vagrant-node/README.md

 crictl ps
 ```

 If everything is OK, you may deploy pods with `kubectl` or `helm`, or configure Calico resources with `calicoctl`.
+You may also use `k9s` to get an interactive text-based interface.

 Note that Ingress Nginx is preinstalled and exposed on node ports 30080 (HTTP) and 30443 (HTTPS).